paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 This section provides requirements on the acceptable properties and qualities of identity evidence that a claimant asserts remotely at IAL 2 or presents in-person at IAL 2 or 3.

 The following table lists qualities of the various form and types of identity evidence that are acceptable to begin identity proofing an individual.
-The evidence MUST, at a minimum, meet all the properties defined to achieve that score.
+The evidence SHALL, at a minimum, meet all the properties defined to achieve that score.

 > **Open items for Jim to help decide:**
-Identity evidence, regardless of properties, MUST be issued by a legitimate third party and MUST have authoritative records to validate evidence.
+Identity evidence, regardless of properties, SHALL be issued by a legitimate third party and SHALL have authoritative records to validate evidence.
 Might want to just make the table additive:  All of 3 + these things...
 What about name change since we have content about issuance and name
 Score of 3 had 'if it includes security features' and 4 'must'.
 Is that ok?